atorres-io/custom-theme-material-ui/README.md

 ## 📁 Tutorial

 As easy as `npm install` and `npm start`.
 Be careful with your version of node and npm, thank you.
+If you delete the comment you will be able to see the final object in the console.

 ## 👏 Creator